Melco Resorts & Entertainment Limited (MLCO) Shares Up Despite Recent Market Volatility

-Melco Resorts & Entertainment Limited (NASDAQ: MLCO)’s stock price has increased by 2.01 compared to its previous closing price of 11.67.
-Nevertheless, the company has seen a -1.85% plunge in its stock price over the last five trading sessions.
+Melco Resorts & Entertainment Limited (NASDAQ: MLCO)’s stock price has increased by 2.04 compared to its previous closing price of 11.78. but the company has seen a 3.00% gain in its stock price over the last five trading sessions.
 Barron’s reported on 11/28/22 that Wynn, Casino Stocks Rise on Macau License Renewals.
 One Risk Down, One to Go.

 Is It Worth Investing in Melco Resorts & Entertainment Limited (NASDAQ: MLCO) Right Now?